hashicorp/consul/website/content/README.md

 #### Service networking

 Service Networking consists of the following phases, intentionally ordered to reflect a recommended “order of operations.”
-Although these phases do not need to be complated in order, they provide an overall path for increased complexity in Consul’s service networking capabilities as you develop your network.
+Although these phases do not need to be completed in order, their order reflects a general path for increasing complexity in Consul’s service networking capabilities as you develop your network.

 | Phase                      | Directory        | Description                                                                                                                              |
 | :------------------------- | :--------------- | :--------------------------------------------------------------------------------------------------------------------------------------- |